 He first made his senior debut for the club in November 2012, featuring in an LV= Cup clash away to London Welsh.

-That exposure to senior rugby has certainly helped aid his development, as did his regular appearance for the Devon club in the Premiership Rugby 7s tournaments at the start of each season.
+In the years that followed, the talented back-row forward combined being at the Chiefs with spells at both Plymouth Albion and the Cornish Pirates on dual-registered terms.
+And it was that exposure to senior rugby that helped aid his development, as did his regular appearance for the Devon club in the Premiership Rugby 7s tournaments at the start of each season.

-And it was during the 2017 Premiership 7s that Simmonds really came of age, leading the side on home soil in the qualifying stages and then again at Finals Day at the Ricoh Arena.
+It was, however, during the 2017 Premiership 7s that Simmonds really came of age, leading the side on home soil in the qualifying stages and then again at Finals Day at the Ricoh Arena.
 His all-action displays helped the Chiefs to reach the final, only to lose at the death to Wasps, but he would be rewarded later in the season when he picked up the Singha 7s Player of the Tournament at the annual Premiership Rugby awards night.

 That was one of the highlights of a fantastic campaign for Simmonds, who then featured heavily during the latter stages of the season for the Chiefs, helping them to lift the Premiership title at Twickenham with victory over Wasps.